suprachakra/AlumiGuard-AI/docs/architecture.md

 - Log ingestion: container logs => centralized platform
 - Alerts: CPU usage > 80%, inference latency spike, sudden defect rate changes

+## Technical Business Analysis & Translators

+- **Business Needs Mapping**: We host regular sessions with product owners and domain experts to translate operational (OT) requirements into data & AI solutions.
+- **Cross-Functional Coordination**: Technical business analysts facilitate communication between Data Science, IT/OT, and other stakeholders, ensuring consistent interpretation of business logic.
+- **Documentation**: All discovered business logic is documented in an enterprise repository or architecture knowledge base, preventing misalignment.

+## Solution Architecture Governance

+- **Architecture Governance Board**: A team of architects oversees solution compliance with corporate standards, especially regarding IT/OT integration.
+- **Blueprint & Roadmaps**: We maintain a “solution architecture blueprint” that evolves with new technologies or processes.
+- **Pre-Initiation Reviews**: All major projects pass an architecture checklist before starting, ensuring consistency and reducing system outages or mismatches.

+## Cloud & Cost Management (FinOps)

+- **Cloud Architecture**: Design scalable, secure solutions on Azure or multi-cloud.
+- **FinOps Collaboration**: We actively partner with FinOps to monitor usage, optimize compute/storage costs, and track ROI for each workload.
+- **Application Performance Monitoring (APM)**: Performance metrics are aggregated in dashboards (Azure Monitor, Dynatrace, etc.) to quickly identify bottlenecks or cost overruns.